Successful online portals and marketplaces today are well-known; the failures aren’t but there are multiples of the winners.

 To that end, we needed a strategy to get every manufacturer in Pennsylvania onto our site as a registered subscriber and as a user.
 Deals were struck with database information houses, partnerships were established, and that group of statewide Resource Centers who already have contact with companies throughout the state was engaged to take the message to the people about this portal and why each company should spend some time there.

 #4).
-Add long term and transactional value
+Add long-term and transactional value

 Successful web portals need something to make them sticky.
 This is akin to providing valuable content in your blog posts for better SEO.
 If you don’t have the time, there are assorted experts you can leverage to extend your reach.
 What did we do?

 First, we partnered with an online RFQ service that allowed our contract manufacturers to bid on open work.
 Moderate success here.
-We added a Free Ask the Expert section to field questions on manufacturing process, lean, six sigma – even financing.
+We added a Free Ask the Expert section to field questions on the manufacturing process, lean, six sigma – even financing.
 The goal was a response from our expert network within 24 hours.
-For the most part we made that happen.
+For the most part, we made that happen.

 Eventually I had this built into a web application so that companies could aggregate their own friends by sending out a Blast-Opp (c) to the marketplace, a tailored email with my office running quality control (like a blog or forum community moderator).
 Blast-Opps(c) had to for virtual demand aggregated purchases or RFQ opportunities for our members, and the structure of the forced response form did a fabulous job of controlling spammers, along with our moderation.